readthedocs/readthedocs.org/docs/advertising/ethical-advertising.rst

 * Go to the drop down user menu in the top right of the Read the Docs dashboard and clicking **Settings** (https://readthedocs.org/accounts/edit/).
 * On the **Advertising** tab, you can deselect **See paid advertising**.

-Project owners can also disable advertisements for their projects.
+Project owners can also opt out of paid advertisements for their projects.
 You can change these options:

 * Click on your **Project** page (`/projects/<slug>/`)
 * Click the  **Admin** dashboard link